 (125 words)

-The impact of climate change has become increasingly REAL; the possibility of relocating my future wife and kids just because my country is sinking is very daunting.
-Thus, I’m obsessed with protecting the environment with my favorite subject: Engineering.
-Moreover, I believe studying public policy would boost my Engineering knowledge with the ability to impact the future Indonesian government’s regulations for a sustainable future.
+The impact of climate change has become increasingly REAL; the possibility of having to relocate my future wife and kids just because my country is sinking is very daunting.
+Thus, I am obsessed with protecting the environment with my favorite subject: engineering.
+Moreover, I believe studying public policy would boost my engineering knowledge with the ability to impact the future Indonesian government’s regulations for a sustainable future.

-As a film enthusiast, I would be remiss to not include my long-forgotten yet still lingering childhood dream of becoming an actor/director.
-If this is to become a reality, it could be another avenue to enable me to become an advocate of clean, sustainable environment, thus, enabling me to facilitate change both from inside and outside of the government.
+As a film enthusiast, I would be remiss to not include my long-forgotten, yet still lingering childhood dream of becoming an actor/director.
+If this becomes a reality, it could be another avenue to enable me to advocate for clean, sustainable environment, thus enabling me to facilitate change from both the inside and outside of the government.

 Hi Ravi,